 We’ve been there too.

-Some conflicts may cause you to want tackle things head on, strong and forceful, “It’s all their fault!
+Some conflicts may cause you to want tackle things forcefully, “It’s all their fault!
 They do this every time!
 They are impossible to work with!”

 Others situations have you blaming yourself, “I never should have said anything.
 I always do that!
 Why do I even bother!?
 I can never think of the right thing to say in the moment.
 I must be over-reacting.”